InDate/claude-log-viewer/README.md

 An interactive web-based viewer for Claude Code JSONL transcript files with real-time monitoring, usage tracking, and git integration.

+## 🤔 Why Did I Build This?

+**Claude Code needs an observation tool.** Observing is a different activity than coding - it's about reflection, understanding, and decision-making.

+This tool enables:

+- **🔍 Reflection on Changes** - Review what Claude actually did, not just what you asked for
+- **🗺️ Retrace Agent Actions** - See the conversation branches, timeline of decisions, and evolution of solutions
+- **📋 Easy Access to Context** - Find past plans, todos, and commits without digging through files
+- **🎯 Session Discovery** - Quickly locate the correct session when resuming work
+- **⏮️ Rollback Capability** - Undo agent and standard changes through git integration (when enabled)

+Claude Code is powerful, but without visibility into its actions, you're flying blind.
+This tool gives you the observation layer that makes Claude Code truly manageable for serious development work.

 ## ✨ Features

 ### 📊 **Real-Time Session Monitoring**